gene-git/Arch-mkpkg/README.md

 Ordinarily, if the tool hasn't changed but something in the *makedepends* list has changed, running *makephg* will do nothing as it deems the package up to date.

-The MkPkg tool provides a mechanism to rebuild a package whenever any one of of the makedepends packages is newer than the last time the package was built, even if the tool itself is otherwise up to date.
+The mkpkg tool provides a mechanism to rebuild a package whenever any one of of the makedepends packages is newer than the last time the package was built, even if the tool itself is otherwise up to date.

 This is perhaps most useful for packages which statically link libraries, or when core build tools